puppetlabs/puppetlabs-node_encrypt/README.md

 This module will encrypt values for each node specifically, using their own certificates.
-This means that not only do you not have plain text secrets, but each node's can decrypt only its own secrets.
+This means that not only do you not have plain text secrets, but each node can decrypt only its own secrets.

 What precisely does that mean?
 A resource that looks like this will never have the contents of the file in the catalog or in any reports.